Updated on October 24th, 2024 by Felix Martinez

 Johnson & Johnson has multiple advantages over its competitors.

-The company’s size and scale are unmatched in its industry.
-Johnson & Johnson also has a AAA credit rating from Standard & Poor’s and Moody’s Investors Service.
-This is a higher credit rating than the U.S. government.
+Johnson & Johnson’s size and scale are unmatched in its industry.
+It also has a AAA credit rating from Standard & Poor’s and Moody’s Investors Service, which is higher than the U.S. government’s.

-The company’s size and scale, in addition to its credit rating, provide Johnson & Johnson the financial flexibility to make acquisitions to fuel further growth.
+The company’s size and scale and its credit rating provide Johnson & Johnson the financial flexibility to make acquisitions to fuel further growth.

-Johnson & Johnson also invests heavily in research and development in order to bring new products to market.
-The result of this investment is that the company has a large portfolio of brands that lead their respective categories.
+Johnson & Johnson also invests heavily in research and development to bring new products to market.
+This investment has resulted in the company’s large portfolio of brands that lead their respective categories.

 These competitive advantages allowed Johnson & Johnson to weather multiple recessions.
 Listed below are the company’s earnings-per-share results before, during, and after the last major recession: